 Birthday was our “D day” and nobody could scold us on that occasion.
 Mum and pa would gulp their anger on our birthday, even if we created menace.
 They just wanted to make us feel special and loved.
 Adorning our new dress with a shiny pair of bellies would put a million-dollar smile on our face.

 Our classmates would treat us as his or her Highness.
 We bathed in popularity.
-Gave two more extra sweets to our favourite pals and invited them to the evening birthday bash.
+Gave two more extra sweets to our favorite pals and invited them to the evening birthday bash.
 What fun it was!
 Ah!
 Miss it, don’t you?

 6. Vacationing at Grandparents Villa: